CoderDojoSV/One-Day-Web-Workshop/README.md

 ![color picker](https://raw.githubusercontent.com/CoderDojoSV/Medallia-Web-Workshop/master/color%20picker2.png)

 If you are interested in learning how the computer knows that #FF6BC4 is that specific shade of pink, ask a mentor!
 It is really cool!

+#Putting It All Together!

+You have learned the basics for creating web pages!
+Use your new skills to complete your page.
+Here is my finished example: